 Cordova.
 Here are a few of the many obiter dicta of the Prophet on this topic: "One hour of meditation on the work created by God is better than seventy years of prayer."
-"To attend a lecture on science and learning is more meritorious than attendance at a thousand funerals of the martyrs, more meritorious than standing up praying for a thousand nights."
-To one who goes forth in the search for knowledge God allots a high place; every step he takes is blessed, and every lesson he takes is rewarded.
-The greatest ornament given is learning.
-He who dedicates his life to learning never dies.
+"To attend a lecture on science and learning is more meritorious than attendance at a thousand funerals of the martyrs, more meritorious than standing up praying for a thousand nights.""To one who goes forth in the search for knowledge God allots a high place; every step he takes is blessed, and every lesson he takes is rewarded.""The greatest ornament given is learning.""It is better than religious exercises to listen to the words of the learned and instill them in the heart.""He who dedicates his life to learning never dies."
 Such expressions on the part of the holy Prophet gave an impetus to his followers, and the seed that he sowed continued to grow under his successors.
 The early Caliphs, along with their conquests, devoted a part of their time to the spread of education.
 Of them 'Ali was the greatest scholar and about him a French historian says, "But for his assassination, the Muslim would have witnessed the realization of the Prophet's teachings in the actual amalgamation of reason with law."
 One of the greatest benefits showered on mankind by the teachings of the holy Prophet is their exhortation about education and learning.
 The words of the holy Prophet are, "Avoid ignorance, seek learning, and always endeavour to add to it and pray God to help you."